Gig Work With Benefits: California May Expand Employee Perks To Contract Workers

 Ngo-Bonnici argues that the California proposal would put big constraints on workers and companies alike.
 Specifically, it would mean more workers will be put on shifts, which in certain municipalities must be scheduled weeks in advance — giving workers far less flexibility, she says.

-Lyft confirms it would have to revamp its operations in the state if the proposal passes.
+Lyft confirms it would have to revamp its operations in the state if drivers are reclassified as employees.

 "We would need far fewer drivers than we currently have," says Adrian Durbin, a Lyft spokesman.
 And those that remained would have a much more rigid work schedule.